-This slow cooker lamb ragu is an incredible rich dish that’s perfect for anyone looking for a fantastic pasta recipe.
+This slow cooker lamb ragu is an incredibly tasty dish that is perfect if you are looking for a fantastic pasta recipe.

 Make sure you keep the leftovers as they will reheat nicely in the microwave or over the stove.
-I do not recommend heating leftovers in the slow cooker as it can take too long to reheat which can lead to food poisoning.
-For safe storage keep the leftovers in the fridge or freezer until required.
-It will last months in the freezer or just a few days in the fridge.
+I do not recommend heating leftovers in the slow cooker as it can take too long to reheat, which can lead to food poisoning.

 Slow Cooker Lamb Ragu Recipe

 - 200 g (7.1 oz) bacon

 - 1 kg (2.2 lb) lamb roast (1.5kg/3.3 lb if bone-in)

 - ½ cup red wine

 - 2 Tbsp tomato paste

 - 500 g (1.1 lb) pappardelle pasta, cooked